 How much can I withdraw from my 529 plan each year?

 If your child is in college, there is no limit for 529 withdrawals.
-The only requirement is for the withdrawals to be used for qualified expenses.
+The only requirement is for the withdrawals to be used for qualified 529 plan expenses.
 If you’re paying for private school expenses for younger children, you can withdraw up to $10,000 tax-free for qualified education expenses for children between K-12.

 Can you withdraw from your 529 plan at any time?